alanaw1/exchangeability_test/data-analysis/wvs/README.md

 # Wrangling World Values Survey Data

 This directory contains the scripts and data files used to generate the WVS data we analysed in our work.
-The subdirectory `MM_2020` contains allele dimensions for WVS questions and WVS variables included in their study ([Muthukrishna et al., 2020](https://journals.sagepub.com/doi/full/10.1177/0956797620916782)).
+The subdirectory `MM_2020` contains allele dimensions for WVS questions and WVS variables included in the study by [Muthukrishna et al. (2020)](https://journals.sagepub.com/doi/full/10.1177/0956797620916782).

 **How to Run**